mendix/docs/content/refguide/workflow-properties.md

 ### 2.4 Due Date Section {#due-date}

 **Due in** allows you to set a deadline for the workflow and keep track of it.
+However, this is not an automatic reminder but rather a deadline you reference when keeping track of the workflow.

 ### 2.5 General Section {#general}